Nat1405/seng480/chapter.md

 ### Semantics

 This resource is used to update the authentification methods that a Zulip Realm uses.
 Calling this method will update the available options for user authentification on a Zulip Realm with the dictionary of options passed in by the developer.
-This will changet the `authentification_methods` field of the updated Realm object.
+This will change the `authentification_methods` field of the updated Realm object.

 ### Error Handling